 Hereditary cancers often occur earlier than the sporadic form of the same cancer, so experts often recommend different screening, at a younger age for people with a gene mutation or hereditary cancer in their family.

 Hereditary cancers can sometimes be more aggressive than the sporadic form of the same cancer.
 For example, hereditary prostate cancers tend to be more aggressive and more likely to spread than sporadic prostate cancers.

 Hereditary cancers may respond to different treatments than sporadic cancers.
 For example, PARP inhibitors are drugs that were designed to treat cancers associated with BRCA mutations.
-The agent Keytruda has been approved for treating cancers in people with one of the mutations that causes Lynch Syndrome.
+The agent Keytruda has been approved for treating cancers in people with Lynch Syndrome.